sapthrishi/Trainings/README.md

 # Trainings
-Machine Learning, Statistics Tutorial by Rishi Chandra.
+Probability, Statistics, Machine Learning Tutorial by Rishi Chandra.

+Lucid presentation with self descriptive notebooks to explain each topic with ease!

+Happy Learning !